callibrity/spring-boot-workshop/docs/switching-to-postgres.md

 - `@Container`: This annotation creates a PostgreSQL container that will be used for the tests.
 - `@ServiceConnection`: This annotation indicates that this container should be treated as a service connection, allowing Spring Boot to automatically configure the datasource for the tests.
 - `@Transactional(propagation = Propagation.NOT_SUPPORTED)`: This annotation is used to avoid transaction rollback for the test that checks for invalid input.

+## What's Next?

+Now that we have an application that uses a real database, we need to be able to [observe and monitor](observability.md) its behavior.